What is 3D Printing?

 Selective Laser Melting (SLM), 3D printing, is a type of Additive Manufacturing, which involves building pieces layer by layer.
 The data from the CAD 3D design is converted into a 2D layer profile.
 The object is built as each layer of fine metal alloy powder, approx 30-60microns thick, is then selectively melted by laser to form the solid object.
 The wiper pushes the excess powder off the plate, which drops to then apply another layer of powder.
 The process starts with a solid metal plate and the part is built from it.
 The part is attached to the plate using a support structure which is removed after the build is complete.
 Due to the metal powder being melted there are very high local temperatures which cause deformation and warping however with good design and part orientation these can be minimized.
 SLM is different from “sintering” as the parts SLM produce are fully dense and have mechanical properties similar to that of wrought bar from a metal supplier.

 This 3D printing process enables rapid prototyping of complex, high tech objects, with intricate interior detail.
-Powder Materials that are able to be used in the production process are Titanium 64 and Stainless Steel 15-5ph.
-Additionally, on request, we can manufacture in 440c, 316, Inconel 718 and H13.
+Powder Materials that are able to be used in the production process are Titanium 64, High-Strength Stainless Steel 15-5-PH, Stainless Steel 316 and Inconel 718, a High-Temp Alloy.

 Why use this technology?